 10.2.
 In no event shall SimplePay be liable for any incidental, consequential, or any other indirect loss or damage (including but not limited to loss of profits or revenues and loss of data), nor for exemplary or punitive damages.
 These limitations of liability shall apply regardless of the form of action, whether in contract, delict or otherwise and regardless of whether the Customer has been advised as to the possibility of such damages and/or losses occurring.

-11.1.
-All Intellectual Property Rights vested in any of the SimplePay documentation or in any software and/or any other documentation and works (whether stored in printed or electronic form) furnished by SimplePay to the Customer, and/or developed by or created by SimplePay or any of its employees, agents, or sub-contractors in the course of or for the purpose of granting access to the System and/or providing the Services to the Customer (whether or not created by SimplePay in connection with this Agreement), shall be the property of and vest solely and absolutely in SimplePay on the date upon which same is created.

-11.2.
-The Customer shall only be entitled to utilise the Intellectual Property Rights referred to in 11.1 above, or any portion thereof, for the purposes of the accessing and utilising the System and/or the Services in terms of this Agreement, and shall not publish, circulate or copy same for use by any third party whomsoever.

-11.3.
-To the extent necessary, the Customer hereby cedes, assigns, transfers and makes over to SimplePay any Intellectual Property Rights in respect of any of the software, documents and/or works referred to in 11.1.

 12.1.
+All Intellectual Property Rights vested in any of the SimplePay documentation or in any software and / or any other documentation and works (whether stored in physical or electronic form) furnished by SimplePay to the Customer, and / or developed by or created by SimplePay or any of its employees, agents, or sub-contractors in the course of or for the purpose of granting access to the System and / or providing the Services to the Customer (whether or not created by SimplePay in connection with this Agreement), shall be the property of and vest solely and absolutely in SimplePay on the date upon which same is created.

+12.2.
+The Customer shall only be entitled to utilise the Intellectual Property Rights referred to in 12.1 above, or any portion thereof, for the purposes of the accessing and utilising the System and / or the Services in terms of this Agreement, and shall not publish, circulate or copy same for use by any third party whomsoever.

+12.3.
+To the extent necessary for the Services rendered by SimplePay, the Customer hereby cedes, assigns, transfers and makes over to SimplePay any Intellectual Property Rights in respect of any of the software, documents and / or works referred to in 12.1.

+13.1.
 The Customer shall not acquire any right, title or interest entitling it to use the name, service marks, trademarks or logos of SimplePay.
-In this regard, the Customer undertakes in favour of SImplePay not to perform any act which would injure the reputation or goodwill attaching to SimplePay’s name and trademarks, or which would prejudice SimplePay’s rights in and to such names and trademarks.
+In this regard, the Customer undertakes in favour of SimplePay not to perform any act or omission which would injure the reputation or goodwill attaching to SimplePay’s name and trademarks, or which would prejudice SimplePay’s rights in and to such names, designs, copyrights and trademarks.

 SimplePay’s Proprietary Information

-13.2.
+14.2.
 The Customer acknowledges that the unauthorised disclosure or use of Proprietary Information may cause substantial economic loss to SimplePay.
-All printed materials, containing Proprietary Information will be marked with “Proprietary” or “Confidential”, or in a manner which gives notice of its proprietary nature.
+All printed or electronic materials provided to the Customer, containing Proprietary Information will be marked with “Proprietary” or “Confidential”, or in a manner which gives notice of its proprietary nature.
 Proprietary Information shall not be copied, in whole or in part, except when essential for correcting, generating or modifying Proprietary Information for the Customer’s authorised use.
 Each such copy, including its storage media, will be marked with all notices, which appear on the original.

 The Customer’s Proprietary Information